SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Cubbon vibes are unattainable on regular days at PES.
 Cubbon Park is usually scheduled for a Saturday or Sunday.
 One time when people were split between Saturday and Sunday, we did both, but that was too exhausting.

-Every Cubbon, there has been 2 groups of people who show up to Cubbon sessions: people who want to debate, and people who want to play.
+Every Cubbon, there have been 2 groups of people who show up to Cubbon sessions: people who want to debate, and people who want to play.
 The needs of one group get compromised.
-We usually end up playing eventually anyway, but half the time we
+We usually end up playing eventually anyway, but half the time we precede this playing with a debate.

 A good way to make people feel valued is to remember them by their name and call them by their name, make some reference to a thing they had said on a previous day, etc etc